 Common Concerns with Steel Roofing

-Metal roofing materials installed in large panels are more difficult in a roof replacement if damaged than individual shingles.
-Additionally, while the sounds of rain and wind are part of the appeal of a metal roof for some homebuyers, if you prefer a quiet home, make sure that your attic is properly insulated (a good idea regardless).
-Also, fears of your steel roof being more prone to lightning strikes are unfounded.
+Metal roofing materials installed in large steel metal roofing panels are more difficult in a roof replacement if damaged than individual metal shingles.
+Additionally, while the sounds of rain and wind are apart of the appeal of a metal roof for some homebuyers, if you prefer a quiet home, make sure that your attic is properly insulated (a good idea regardless).
+Also, fears of your steel roofing being more prone to lightning strikes are unfounded.
 While metal does conduct electricity, electricity is not drawn to it.
 In fact, because metal roofing is fire resistant, if your home is struck by lightening, your risk of fire is actually decreased, so your steel roof may keep you safe, too on top of all of its other benefits.